DebasmitaGhose/Projects/README.md

 PASCAL VOC 2012 dataset.
-We also modify the U-Net architecture for multi-class semantic segmentation with pre-trained weights from the VGG-16 architecture trained on the ImageNet dataset
+We also modify the U-Net architecture for multi-class semantic segmentation with pre-trained weights from the VGG-16 architecture trained on the ImageNet dataset.

+Link to the Dataset: [PASCAL VOC-2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/)

 ## Sports Video Summarization Based On Audience Reaction